Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 * [Deploying with private endpoints](#deploying-with-private-endpoints)
 * [Using local parsers](#using-local-parsers)

-## Using GPT-4 or GPT-4o
+## Using GPT-4
+(Instructions for GPT-4o and GPT-4o mini models are also included here.)

-We generally find that most developers are able to get high quality answers using GPT 3.5.
-However, if you want to try GPT-4 or GPT-4o, you can do so by following these steps:
+We generally find that most developers are able to get high-quality answers using GPT-3.5.
+However, if you want to try GPT-4, GPT-4o or GPT-4o mini, you can do so by following these steps:

 Execute the following commands inside your terminal:

-1. To set the name of the deployment, run this command with a new unique name.
+1. To set the name of the deployment, run this command with a unique name in your Azure OpenAI account.
+You can use any deployment name, as long as it's unique in your Azure OpenAI account.

-    For GPT-4:
     ```bash
-    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4
+    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT <your-deployment-name>
     ```

-    For GPT-4o:
+    For example:
     ```bash
-    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4o
+    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4
     ```

-1. To set the GPT model name to a **gpt-4** or **gpt-4o** version from the [available models](https://learn.microsoft.com/azure/ai-services/openai/concepts/models), run this command with the appropriate gpt model name.
+2. To set the GPT model name to a model from the [available models](https://learn.microsoft.com/azure/ai-services/openai/concepts/models), run this command with the appropriate GPT model name.

     For GPT-4:
     ```bash
     azd env set AZURE_OPENAI_CHATGPT_MODEL gpt-4
     ```

     For GPT-4o:
     ```bash
     azd env set AZURE_OPENAI_CHATGPT_MODEL gpt-4o
     ```

-1. To set the Azure OpenAI deployment capacity, run this command with the desired capacity.
+    For GPT-4o mini:
     ```bash
+    azd env set AZURE_OPENAI_CHATGPT_MODEL gpt-4o-mini
+    ```

+3. To set the Azure OpenAI deployment capacity, run this command with the desired capacity.

+    ```bash
     azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT_CAPACITY 10
     ```
-    For GPT-4o, you can skip this step if you prefer to use the default capacity.

-1. To set the Azure OpenAI deployment version from the [available versions](https://learn.microsoft.com/azure/ai-services/openai/concepts/models), run this command with the appropriate version.
+4. To set the Azure OpenAI deployment version from the [available versions](https://learn.microsoft.com/azure/ai-services/openai/concepts/models), run this command with the appropriate version.
+For example:

     For GPT-4:
     ```bash
     azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT_VERSION turbo-2024-04-09
     ```

     For GPT-4o:
     ```bash
     azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT_VERSION 2024-05-13
     ```

+    For GPT-4o mini:
+    ```bash
+    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT_VERSION 2024-07-18
+    ```

-1. To update the deployment with the new parameters, run this command.
+5. To update the deployment with the new parameters, run this command.

     ```bash
     azd up